zrepl/zrepl/README.md

 The above does not apply if you already implemented everything.
 Check out the *Coding Workflow* section below for details.

+## Package Maintainer Information

+* Follow the steps in `docs/installation.rst -> Compiling from Source` and read the Makefile / shell scripts used in this process.
+* Make sure your distro is compatible with the paths in `docs/installation.rst`.
+* Ship a default config that adheres to your distro's `hier` and logging system.
+* Ship a service manager file and _please_ try to upstream it to this repository.
+* Use `make release ZREPL_VERSION='mydistro-1.2.3_1'`
+    * Your distro's name and any versioning supplemental to zrepl's (e.g. package revesion) should be in this string
+* Make sure you are informed about new zrepl versions, e.g. by subscribing to GitHub's release RSS feed.

 ## Developer Documentation

 First, use `./lazy.sh devesetup` to install build dependencies and read `docs/installation.rst -> Compiling from Source`.